 Take the multiple steps leading from Ormos Korfou (the boat harbor) to the village of Manolas - the view is worth the effort.

 Small Cyclades (or Lesser Cyclades) is a common name for a group of 4 inhabited islets between Naxos and Amorgos.
-These are Irakleia, Donoussa, Schinoussa and Ano Koufonissi.
+These are Iraklia, Donoussa, Schinoussa and Ano Koufonissi.
 They are also united by the extremely vivid blue color of the sea around them, making the archipelago a popular one-day destination for swimming and snorkeling, especially Koufonissia where beaches feel like the Caribbean.

 Who are the Small Cyclades best for?